friendly-bits/geoblocker-bash/OPENWRT.md

+## THIS FILE IS OUTDATED, I WILL UPDATE IT AS SOON AS I HAVE THE TIME

 ## **OpenWRT installation, issues and possible solutions**
 - I tested this suite on my OpenWRT WNDR3700-v2 router, running OpenWRT SFE r15568-b3eccbca7c, which is a snapshot from 2020, modified with patches from the SFE project.